hrstwn/adzan/README.md

 # adzan
-Adzan is a prayer times list app that shows you when to do your shalat.
+Adzan is a prayer times app that shows you when to do your shalat.

 ## Dependencies
 ```bash